samtron1412/docs/art/art.md

 ## What?

-To be human, we have a bility to create.
+To be human, we have an ability to create.
 The urge to make and enjoy what we call art.
 - Not "understood", let's "feel" or "experience"

 Art: gesture, dance, draw, speak, sing, write, build